-But Instagram has a whole host of different video formats for the platform, each with its unique purpose and target audience.
+But Instagram has a host of different video formats for the platform, each with its unique purpose and target audience.
 How do you go about making videos that would be perfect for each of these formats?

 Depending on what you are creating content for – brand or individual – you can pick a video format that works out the best for you.
-Here is our breakdown of every format, their specifications, and the relevance of usage.
+Here is our breakdown of every format, its specifications, and the relevance of usage.

 1. Instagram in-feed video

 The most common size for a feed video is 1:1 or 1080×1080 pixels.
-But you can also have horizontal videos which are 1.9:1 or 1080×608 pixels.
+But you can also have horizontal videos, which are 1.9:1 or 1080×608 pixels.